Job-Hunting in Australia

 Working-Holiday Visa Information

 Currently available for one year for U.S., U.K, Canadia citizens, among other nationalities.
-To check eligibility or to apply, go to BUNAC (www.bunac.org).
+To check eligibility or to apply, go to BUNAC.

 Recently amended immigration law means that any traveler on a year’s working-holiday visa who spends three months or more as a farm worker in regional Australia (anywhere outside of the major population centers) is now eligible to apply for a second working-holiday visa, if her or she still meets the original requirements.

-Worldwide Workers (www.worktravelcompany.com): the largest employment agency for overseas travelers.
+Work and Travel Company is the largest employment agency for overseas travelers.
 Agencies in Brisbane, Sydney, and Melbourne.
-One-off payment for membership provides access to all job listings, as well as advice on accommodation, certification, etc.

-Visitoz Scheme (www.visitoz.org): Ranch offering Jackaroo/Jillaroo courses; then assists in placing its participants in employment.
+Visitoz Scheme is a ranch offering Jackaroo/Jillaroo courses; then assists in placing its participants in employment.